LieutenantJimmy/M143_PE24c_Homelab_Backup_Concept/01-Concept/backup_concept.md

 1. **Preserve critical data even if services fail**

    * Ensure that if a VM or service is lost (corruption, misconfiguration, accidental deletion), its state can be restored from backup.
-   * Service uptime depends on available hardware; backups guarantee the data survives until hardware is repaired.
+   * Service uptime depends on available hardware; backups guarantee the data survives until hardware is repaired or replaced.

 2. **Meet module requirements for backup planning**